xiaohuiliugis/UCGIS-Fullstack-Geovisualization-Workshop/README.md

  * Debug mode: off
  * Running on http://127.0.0.1:13579/ (Press CTRL+C to quit)
 ```
 This means your API is running!
-To see what the data look like, you can try to access `http://127.0.0.1:13579/2019_03` (which will also be how we use the data in our webmap) in your browser and it will show a XML like structure to show your records in the `2019_03` table.
+To see what the data look like, you can try to access `http://127.0.0.1:13579/2019_03` (which will also be how we use the data in our webmap) in your browser and it will show an XML-esque structure to show your records in the `2019_03` collection.

 ## Change frontend to incorporate the backend